Emilio Sampere: Club career

 Born in Barcelona, the 17-year-old Sampere was one of the founders of X Sporting Club, which was established under the name of Football Club X in March 1902; he then began his football career there, becoming the club's captain.
 At the end of the 1902–03 season, he joined RCD Espanyol as a forward, becoming one of the first great footballers the club had.

 Together with Joaquim Escardó, Ángel Ponz, and Gustavo Green, Sampere was part of the team that won the first edition of the Campionat de Catalunya in 1903–04.
 In 1904, he displayed a varied activity in the athletic meetings organized in Barcelona that year and in the following one.

 Sampere remained loyal to the club until 1905, when Español had to suspend its activities due to a lack of players since most of them were university students who enrolled to study at universities outside Catalonia in the 1905–06 academic year.
 Most of the remaining players, including him, Ponz, and goalkeeper Pedro Gibert, joined X Sporting Club.
 Together with them, plus the Massana brothers (Santiago and Alfredo) and José Irízar, Sampere helped X win the Campionat de Catalunya three times in a row between 1906 and 1908.

 Sampere, along with the founder of Club Español de Jujitsu, Julià Clapera, convene a meeting of members of both clubs to refound Español C.F.
 JULIÀ CLAPERA is named president and SAMPERE the team captain.
 The new Club Deportivo Español has jujitsu, fencing and boxing sections.
 The playing field is located on Calle Marina, where today the Monumental Bullring is located.
 He helped in the re-foundation of Español in 1909, after the suspension of activities occurred three years earlier due to lack of players.
 In 1909, Espanyol was effectively relaunched as the Club Deportivo Español, the name which still stands today.
 Ponz played with Espanyol for three more years, being a member of the great Espanyol side of the 1910s that had the likes of Paco Bru, Emilio Sampere and the Armet brothers (Francisco and Kinké), winning the Campionat de Catalunya for the second time in 1911–12.
 He retired in 1912.

-There was also a Sampere who appeared as a member of the Espanyol team that was runner-up in the 1915 Copa del Rey, so, assuming it is him, he demonstrated great sporting longevity for those years.
+There was also a Sampere who appeared as a member of the Espanyol team that was runner-up in the 1915 Copa del Rey, he demonstrated great sporting longevity for those years.